vaishcodescape/Dark-Horse/README.md

 # Dark-Horse
-Dark Horse is a Python Script created for users
+Dark Horse is a software created for users